weiweicui/PowerBI-Routemap/docs/index.md

     * Fix some bugs and improve the cross-filtering performance.
 * Update 1.2.2:
     * Revise **Glyphs - Middle - Interval**: Now arrows are evenly distrbuted on routes.
     * Revise **Glyphs - End**: Now you can change the glyphs placed at end points.
 There are several built-in shapes, such as cars and ships.
 You can also choose the option `Customize` to pass in any shape.
-By now, the customization is a quite tricky and requires some programming skills.
+By now, the customization is quite tricky and requires some programming background.
 You cannot drag-n-drop or open one from the file system.
 Instead, you need to provide a valid svg shape as a plain text.
-For example, this is a upward triangle glyph `<path d="m0,-16l-10,20l20,0z"/>`, and this is a circle `<circle cx="0" cy="0" r="10"/>`.
-Our visual taks this kind of text as custom icons.
+For example, this is a upward triangle `<path d="m0,-16l-10,20l20,0z"/>`, and this is a circle `<circle cx="0" cy="0" r="10"/>`.
+Our visual takes this kind of text as custom icons.
 Details about the format can be found [here](https://www.w3schools.com/graphics/svg_intro.asp).
-But you can also use online svg editors, like [this one](http://www.clker.com/inc/svgedit/svg-editor.html), to draw shapes and extract the corresponding text.
+But you can also use online svg editors, like [this one](http://www.clker.com/inc/svgedit/svg-editor.html), to draw a shape and extract the corresponding text.
 When building your own shapes, please note that:
         * We align the route end with the (0,0) coordinate of the svg shape.
-So you should the anchor of your shape at (0,0);
+So you should anchor your shape at (0,0).
-        * If your want to align the glyph direction with the route, please point your glyph to the right.
+        * If you want to align the glyph direction with the route, please point your glyph to the right.
-        * If you want to color the glyphs based on the route data, please do not include the `fill` attribute in your input text.
+        * If you want to color glyphs based on the route data, please do not include the `fill` attribute in your input text.
         * Sorry for the complexity.
-Will update this when finding an easier solution.
+Will update this when find an easier solution.

 # How to Use
 * Required fields: